samvar1/learning-docs/docs/Books/book_quotes.md

 ???
 No Purchase Price to Happiness"

     A calmn mind, a fit body, and a house full of love.
 These things can't be bough.
 They must be earned - NAVAL RAVIKANT

+???
+Your Brains job isn't to make you happy"

+    Your brain's primary job is not to make you happy, but to ensure your survival.
+Thus, if you want to be happy, you must take control of your emotions rather than hoping you'll be happy because it's your natural state.